Jahia/widen-asset-picker/README.md

 1. A *light* implementation of an External Data Provider (EDP) named `Widen Provider` ([WidenDataSource.java]).

-Not covered by this module :
+Not covered in this module :
 1. Ckeditor widen media picker

 ## Quick Start
 ### Prerequisites
 Before to deploy the module, some adjustment must be done in the jahia.properties file (*digital-factory-config/jahia/jahia.properties*):
-1. The size of the `System name` must be greater than the default 32 characters to save a widen asset id in it.
+1. The size of the `System name` must be greater than the default 32 characters to save a widen *asset id* in it.

     uncomment line 260 and change value 32 to 64
     ```